New Jack: Personal life, health issues and death

 From 2009 to 2011, Young was in a relationship with Terri Runnels; after the relationship ended, Runnels filed a lawsuit against Young for libel and to block distribution of sexually explicit photos he had of Runnels.

 Young was married to Jennifer Young.
 One of his sons, a drag queen named Washington Heights, revealed in 2020 that Young had disowned him a few years earlier due to being a drag queen.
 Young responded to the claims stating, "My son was mentioned in my book that just came out last year, so the statement about me disowning him three years ago is simply not true."
 Heights stated after Young's death that "he was proud of me...
 He wanted to fix things but didn't know how".

 After retiring, Young regularly used prescribed painkillers to help with the pain from various injuries he sustained during his career.
 In 2016, he collapsed while walking home from an event.
 He was diagnosed with blood clots in his legs and back, in addition to heart problems.
 Tommy Dreamer revealed that when he tried to book Young for his House of Hardcore promotion, Young said he was in poor health and often bedridden due to his heart problems and failing vision.

-On the afternoon of May 14, 2021, Young died of a heart attack in his Greensboro, North Carolina home.
-He was 58 years old.
+On May 14, 2021, Young died in Greensboro, North Carolina after being found unresponsive at a friend's residence.
+According to the North Carolina Office of the Chief Medical Examiner's investigative report, a witness told investigators that the two had obtained crack cocaine before returning to the residence, where Young later lay down on a couch.
+He was subsequently found unresponsive on the floor, and despite CPR by emergency responders, he was pronounced dead at the scene.
+Investigators reported finding drug paraphernalia in the residence and stated there were no signs of foul play.
+No full autopsy was performed; instead, the Office of the Chief Medical Examiner conducted a second external examination and toxicology testing.
+The case was initially listed as pending, and a later OCME review appears to identify the cause of death as cocaine and fentanyl toxicity with the manner of death classified as accident.